DEFRA/flood-risk-back-office/README.md

 bundle exec rake
 ```

-## Quality and conventions

-The project is linked to [Circle CI](https://circleci.com/gh/DEFRA/flood-risk-back-office) and all pushes to the **GitHub** are automatically checked.

-The checks include running all tests plus **Rubocop**, but also tools like [HTLMHint](https://github.com/yaniswang/HTMLHint) and [i18n-tasks](https://github.com/glebm/i18n-tasks).
-Check the `circle.yml` for full details, specifically the `test:pre` section.

-It is left to each developer to setup their environment such that these checks all pass before presenting their code for review and merging.

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.